AGalabov/AGalabov.github.io/advent-of-code-day-1-using-types.md

 1. Add a check like `Curr extends number`
 2. Use `Input[0]` instead of `Curr` to have proper inference

 We could however simplify the logic by extracting some of it.
-Let's extract a i`RestFromArray`:
+Let's extract the logic behind getting the rest elements of an array:

 ```ts
 type RestFromArray<T extends Tuple> = T extends [any, ...infer Rest]